agreif/pinspot/README.md

 * IP address

-* or comethings that the `ssh` tool accepts as the remote server
+* or something that the `ssh` tool accepts as the remote server

 and can have the ssh port as a suffix after the colon.
+An optional comment can be added as a last part after an underscore.
-So if you have a local VM guest that you access with `ssh -p 2222 localhost` then the foldername would be `/localhost:2222`.
+So if you have a local VM guest that you access with `ssh -p 2222 localhost` then the foldername could be `/localhost:2222_somecomment`.
 You can also use symlinks if multiple servers need the same configuration:

 ```Shell